-On his post war return to London, and the subsequent search for employment, Arthur decided against joining the Army as most of his friends were doing.
+On his post war return to London, and the subsequent search for employment, Arthur decided against joining the army as most of his friends were doing.
 Being strong willed and always willing to experience new things, he also turned his back on his farming experience to become an apprentice for Reuters News Agency in Fleet Street.
-He then moved on to spend some time at a printing ink laboratory, before his employment as Foreman of a bubblegum factory came to an end when Arthur eventually decided to and joined the Army.
+He then moved on to spend some time at a printing ink laboratory, before his employment as foreman of a bubblegum factory came to an end when Arthur eventually decided to leave and joined the army.

 It was during this time that Arthur moved to work in the sales force of an American Company: Barbeque King, and moved to Reading with his wife and three children.
 Whilst working here he increased his knowledge of commercial catering equipment, and also set his wife up with her own business of selling domestic catering equipment from a small shop.
 During this time Arthur went on several trips across the USA learning about Fast Food and commercial catering equipment, but one particular trip was to leave a lasting impression.